Podcast: Download

 The first strategy is simple: schedule your study hours.

-Here’s an example of how you might build out your schedule spreadsheet:
+Here’s an example taken from my YouTube livestream on how to study effectively for long hours demonstrating how you can build out your schedule spreadsheet:

-For example, when I was a student I used this technique to record when (and for how long) I studied each of my subjects.
-Instead of wondering where my time went at the end of the day, I had a written record of everything.
+For example, I use this technique to record not just when, but for how long I study each of my subjects.
+Instead of wondering where my time went at the end of the day, I have a written record of everything.

-Before you know it, you’ll build a habit and have a record of exactly how you spend your time.
+Before you know it, you’ll build a positive habit and have a searchable record of exactly how you spend your time.

 2. Take Better Notes